federicobr-86/projectfb/Readme.txt

 This is just a Small React project made with Bootstrap React, using Hooks for Geolocation and Axios for API requests.
-Many thanks to Stephen Grider for the thorough React tutorials.

 You can check it already deployed at: https://fede.lebarba.com